 Being Seen.
 Being Herd.

-What is Equine Assisted Learning?
+What is Equine Assisted Therapy?

 Why Horses?